-Cases are collected of SMEs that overcame the handicap of limited management resources, such as human resources, equipment and funds, to achieve success.
+Cases are collected of SMEs that overcame the handicap of limited management resources, such as human capital, phisical capital, and financial capital, to achieve success.
 Research findings are published annually as a book of case studies.

-- FY2020 survey -

-- Small Companies Refining Their Business Models with Cutting-Edge Technology

-- FY2020 publication -

-- \bigcirc Companies that Customers Choose
+- FY2021 survey - - \bigcirc Survey on No-Contact Business by SMEs - FY2021 publication - - \bigcirc Use by Small Companies of IoT, Robots, AI and Big Data

-- Research on Domestic and International Industry and Regional Economic Trends
+Research on Domestic and International Industry and Regional Economic Trends